 Student inquiry has been defined in the National Science Education Standards (NAS, 1995, p.
 23) as "the activities of students in which they develop knowledge and understanding of scientific ideas, as well as an understanding of how scientists study the natural world."
 (It is to this definition that the author refers when he mentions "inquiry-oriented" activities.)
 The Standards do define the abilities necessary for students to conduct scientific inquiry: "identify questions and concepts that guide scientific investigations, design and conduct scientific investigations, use technology and mathematics to improve investigations and communications, formulate and revise scientific explanations using logic and evidence, recognize and analyze alterative explanations and models, [and] communicate and defend a scientific argument" (pp. 175-176).
 Nonetheless, the Standards provide precious little guidance about how inquiry processes are to be taught.
-It evidently is assumed that once a teacher candidate learns how to conduct inquiry in the university setting (often a poor assumption given the generally didactic nature of science instruction) that procedural knowledge will somehow flow from the teacher to his or her students.
+It evidently is presumed that once a teacher candidate learns how to conduct inquiry in the university setting (often a poor assumption given the generally didactic nature of science instruction) that procedural knowledge will somehow flow from the teacher to his or her students.
 This is much akin to the incorrect assumption that problem-solving skills can be readily learned through observation of numerous examples.
 At least one case study shows that this is not always the case (Wenning, 2002).
-The literature of scientific literacy is replete with calls for teachers to use inquiry as a regular part of teaching practice.
-Unfortunately, this doesn't always happen.
-One of the chief reasons cited in the literature about the failure of science teachers to implement inquiry practice is that the teachers themselves are inadequately prepared to use it (Lawson, 1995).
-Again, science education literature appears to be largely devoid of information about how one actually goes about teaching inquiry skills - arguably one of the most central goals of science teaching.
+Because inquiry processes are the "coin of the realm" for science teachers, pertinent activities in relation to pedagogical practices must be clearly delineated.
+Science teacher educators should be interested in not only inculcating an understanding of inquiry in teacher candidates, they should also want to make sure that teacher candidates are able to actually teach in a way that their future students will come to know and understand the nature of scientific inquiry.